-A Simple Guide to Smart Contracts in 2021
+A Simple Guide to Smart Contracts

 While bitcoin is the gold standard for cryptocurrency, this digital coin is a close second when it comes to market capitalization.